Although the F63 is Sole’s most affordable treadmill, you’d be hard pressed to guess it based on the impressive spec sheet this machine’s sportin’.

-If you’re looking for an affordable treadmill that feels like a high-end model, the F63 might be a good fit.
+In other words, if you’re looking for an affordable treadmill that feels like a high-end model, the F63 is as good as it gets.

 The Sole F63 Treadmill

-Sole offers several home treadmills and the F63 is their most budget friendly model.
-Like many of Sole’s products, the F63 has been named “Best In Its Price Range” by several sources.
+Anyway, Sole offers several home treadmills to choose from and the F63 is their most budget friendly model to date.

 - 3.0 CHP motor